redis/redis-doc/commands/randomkey.md

-Return a random key from the currently selected database (see `SELECT`).
+Return a random key name from the currently selected database.

+See the `SELECT` command for more information about logical databases.

 @return